Resarchers

 Milica Matijević, PhD

 She has been working at the Institute of Comparative Law since 2007.
-As a legal expert in the field of human rights and the protection of the rights of internally displaced persons, she participated in the realisation of numerous projects funded by the European Union, the United Nations, etc.
+As a legal expert in the field of human rights and the protection of the rights of internally displaced persons, she participated in the realisation of numerous international projects funded by the European Union, the United Nations, and other organisations.

 She is fluent in English and Italian.